proteanhq/protean/docs/user/composition-root.rst

         return app

 Observe the activation of the domain with the help of ``@app.before_request`` decorator above.
 This is Flask-specific.
 Such activation will depend on your application's entry point, and will depend on the frameworks you use.
 Refer to :ref:`plugin-api` section to understand how to do this for your application framework.

+A domain is activated by pushing up its context to the top of the domain stack.
+Subsequent calls to `protean.globals.current_domain` will return the currently active domain.
+Once the task has been completed, it is recommended that the domain stack is reset to its original state by calling `context.pop()`.